 At this time in our world we are being reminded that we are all connected; that the issues one community faces is correlated with that of another community, that when it comes to both planet and people, the wellbeing of one is the reflection of the true wellbeing of all.

 Like much of my work with Hina Luna, the Love In Action segment required some sitting with in order to properly define the intention I had for this feature, and the welcomed help of a friend supported in naming exactly what it was I was wanting to communicate — an expression of love through activism.
-As this friend puts it, “love is an action verb”, or to summarize the words of Rachel Cargle, knowledge leads to empathy leads to action.
+As the late belle hooks taught us, “love is an action”, or to summarize the words of Rachel Cargle, knowledge leads to empathy leads to action.

 Instead of choosing to periodically donate a portion of the shop’s proceeds to an organization [which Hina Luna also participates in] and stopping there, my hope is that the Love In Action segment will inspire you to visit the websites of the featured individuals and organizations, commit to learning more, and give what you can without a third party [like myself] involved.